Find similar products:

 This medicine is available without prescription to treat minor conditions.
 However, you still need to take it carefully to get the best results from it.

-This medicine belongs to a group of medicines called antiplatelet agents that help prevent blood cells sticking together.
+This medicine belongs to a group of medicines called antiplatelet agents that help prevent blood cells sticking together and forming a blood clot.

 It can be used to help prevent further heart attacks and strokes in patients who have had a history of these conditions.
 It can also be used after by-pass surgery.